rbhushan90/NiceHashMinerLegacy/README.md

 DecreasePowerCost | true or false | On "true" show total profit minus cost consumption of electricity. lolMinerOldEnumeration | true or false | Change lolMiner Enumeration.
 NoForceTRexClose | true or false | On true disable t-rex force killing.
-Language | number | Language selection for NiceHashMinerLegacy GUI.
+UseNegativeProfit | true or false | On true program will used negative profit in sma.(NiceHash bug) Language | number | Language selection for NiceHashMinerLegacy GUI.
 DisplayCurrency | valid 3 letter code | Converts to selected currency via http://fixer.io valid options are any supported via fixer.
 DebugConsole | true or false | When set to true, it displays debug console.